- Analyze the motives and circumstances of the founding the Carolina colonies

 Like early settlers of the New England colonies, Pennsylvania’s first colonists migrated mostly for religious reasons.
 William Penn himself was a Quaker, a member of a new Protestant denomination called the Society of Friends.
 George Fox had founded the Society of Friends in England in the late 1640s, having grown dissatisfied with Puritanism and the idea of predestination.
 Rather, Fox and his followers stressed that everyone had an “inner light” inside him or her, a spark of divinity.
 They gained the name Quakers because they were said to quake when the inner light moved them.
 Quakers rejected the idea of worldly rank, believing instead in a new and radical form of social equality.
 Their speech reflected this belief in that they addressed all others as equals, using “thee” and “thou” rather than terms like “your lordship” or “my lady” that were customary for privileged individuals of the hereditary elite.

-One of the primary tenets of Quakerism is pacifism, leading William Penn to establish friendly relationships with local native peoples.
+One of the primary tenets of Quakerism is pacifism, or the belief that violence and war are not justifiable under any circumstances, leading William Penn to establish friendly relationships with local Native peoples.
 He formed a covenant of friendship with the Lenni Lenape (Delaware) tribe, buying their land for a fair price instead of taking it by force.
 In 1701, he also signed a treaty with the Susquehannocks to avoid war.
-Unlike other colonies, Pennsylvania did not experience war on the frontier with native peoples during its early history.
+Unlike other colonies, Pennsylvania did not experience war on the frontier with Native peoples during its early history.

 John Wilson Offers Reward for Escaped Prisoners